LispCookbook/cl-cookbook/scripting.md

 Lisp implementations differ in their processes, but they all create **self-contained executables**, for the architecture they are built on.
-The final user doesn't need to install a Lisp implementation, he can run the software right away.
+The final user doesn't need to install a Lisp implementation, they can run the software right away.

 **Start-up times** are near to zero, specially with SBCL and CCL.

-Binaries **size** are large-ish.
+Binaries **size** are large-ish, at least with open-source implementations.
 They include the whole Lisp including its libraries, the names of all symbols, information about argument lists to functions, the compiler, the debugger, source code location information, and more.
+However, the advantage of having the compiler and the debugger is that you can compile and load Lisp code while your program is running.
+In addition, LispWorks, in its paid edition, has a tree shaker that allows to build binaries in the realm of 3 to 5 MB.
+These don't include a compiler, so you can't live update your program.

 Note that we can similarly build self-contained executables for **web apps**, that will include all the static assets (HTML, JS, etc).